tradingview/lightweight-charts/docs/time-scale.md

 Converts a logical index to local `x` coordinate.
 The argument is the logical index that needs to be converted into coordinate.

-Returns `x` coordinate of logical position or `null` if the chart doesn't have visible logical range (chart doesn't have data).
+Returns `x` coordinate of logical position or `null` if the chart doesn't have data.

 ```js
 chart.timeScale().logicalToCoordinate(10);